grafana/helm-charts/charts/tempo-distributed/README.md

 ### Overriding configuration variables with structuredConfig

-tempo.structuredConfig variable can be used to alter individual values in the configuration and it's structured YAML instead of text.
+tempo.structuredConfig variable can be used to alter individual values in the configuration, and it's structured YAML instead of text.
 It takes precedence over all other variable adjustments inside tempo.yaml config file, ie s3 storage settings.

 Example: